franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

 Time Averaging
 --------------
-When dumping the accumulated output, whether or not to divide by the dump period, i.e. do a time averaging.
-Enabled by default.
+When dumping the reduced output, whether or not to divide by the dump period, i.e. do a time averaging.
+Disabled by default.

 .. attention::